-Either it was a marketing term, a new band, a song, a movie title, or a breaking news… I used to pretend as if I knew everything.
+Either it was a marketing term, a new band, a song, a movie title, or breaking news… I used to pretend as if I knew everything.
 But it was tiring, really.
-And I just realised that it was actually pretty stupid to pretend as if I knew everything.
+And I just realized that it was actually pretty stupid to pretend as if I knew everything.
 Because it’s impossible for us to know everything.

 Not knowing about something is okay.
 These days, I say I don’t know when I don’t know about something.
 I am surprised to know that most people are okay with that.